Ayduria/Ayduria.github.io/README.md

-# Ann-Laurie Lapointe - Portfolio
+# Eli Lapointe - Portfolio

 This is the repository for my online portfolio.
-It has a custom domain name and can be accessed at [annlaurielapointe.dev](https://annlaurielapointe.dev/).
+It has a custom domain name and can be accessed at [elilapointe.dev](https://elilapointe.dev/).